 - New symptoms before the age of 20 years or after the age of 55 years.

-- History of malignancy, drug misuse, tuberculosis, AIDS, or other infection.
+- History of inflammatory arthritis, cancer, tuberculosis, immunosuppression, drug abuse, AIDS, or other infections.

 - If there was an injury, note the time since the injury and the mechanism.

 - Note the distribution.
 Neck pain can radiate to an upper limb.
 Pain is usually unilateral but it may be bilateral.
 Pain can disturb sleep.
 Neck pain is frequently absent in radiculopathy.

 - Ask about speed of onset.
 Insidious onset of symptoms is usual in cervical radiculopathy but it may be abrupt in acute injury.